Advice hub. Coping with uncertainty

 Generally, we can choose to face the uncertainty and work out how we might change the situation, or we can accept the uncertainty and think through how we can expand our capacity to cope.
 In an ideal world, we might think about how to combine both these options to increase our resilience while being realistic about our options.

 How to make yourself more resilient:

-- Practice healthy habits and take responsibility for looking after yourself.
+- Practise healthy habits and take responsibility for looking after yourself.

 - Get enough rest, exercise and maintain a healthy diet.

 Remember, the only thing that is permanent is impermanency, so whatever you’re going through, this too shall pass.
 Use your energies to think how best to support yourself.
-If you’re good at caring for others but are less focused on your own self-care, have a think about how you would support a friend going through similar stages.
-Ask for help in the face of adversity, drawing strength from others can prove particularly valuable.
-Reach out to others in a similar situation; often charities and the public sector have support in place for people going through stressful periods in their life.
+If you’re good at caring for others but are less focused on your own self-care, have a think about how you would support a friend going through similar situations.

 Sometimes we need people to really understand and empathise with our situation before we can look at how to move on.
-People who take up voluntary roles quickly add to their social network and often report a satisfaction and positivity from giving to others.
 The easiest thing to do in these circumstances is to withdraw, and this may prove the least helpful reaction.
+In time you may feel ready to support your peers in similar circumstances via volunteering, interestingly people who take up voluntary roles quickly add to their social network and often report a satisfaction and positivity from giving to others.

 Shouldering a crisis or challenge on your own can be isolating and worsen your situation.
 We all need others to a greater or lesser extent and you will be the best ambassador of what you need.
 The great paradox of life is that the more we are able to accept the twists and turns of life, the more we are able to cope and be resilient, and in turn, the better equipped we are to make the changes that we might desire.